Section 11 - Copyright

 11.5.
 Copyright Ownership & Dance Companies

 Royalties can be calculated on a variety of formulas including percentage of production budget, box office revenue, per minute rate or flat fee.
-CADA-ON supports per minute rates for choreographic royalties and recommends $5 per minute per performance.
-We do so in reflection of the small size of dance production budgets compared to most theatre and to support the relative financial precariousness of dance in general; a per minute rate is a known quantity that will support the choreographer and the producer.
+CADA/East supports per-minute rates for choreographic royalties and recommends $6 per minute per performance.
+Given the small size of dance production budgets compared to most theatre and the relative financial precariousness of dance in general, a per minute rate is a known quantity that will support the choreographer and the producer.
 We also do so because it is simple and we understand that most self-producing dance artists want to spend more time choreographing than administering.

-If this is unsuccessful, your next step is to go to the website of the Society of Composers, Authors and Music Publishers of Canada (SOCAN) which administers the performing rights for music creators, collects licence fees and pay royalties.
-Click on “I’m a Music User.”
+If this is unsuccessful, your next step is to go to the website of the Society of Composers, Authors and Music Publishers of Canada (SOCAN) which administers the performing rights for music creators, collects licence fees and pays royalties.

 As previously stated, copyright generally enters the public domain 50 years after the death of the author or composer (however, there are exceptions to this).
 If you are using music in the public domain, you should not be subject to a fee, so be sure to make this clear to the venue.
 If you are presenting a mixed program, however, the producer or presenter will definitely add a surcharge to the tickets for SOCAN if it is a member of the Society.

-This document does not provide an exhaustive overview of how choreographer’s can legally use music and we refer you to the SOCAN website in the Resources section and also encourage you to read the information at the Theatre Ontario link in that section also.
+This document does not provide an exhaustive overview of how choreographers can legally use music and we refer you to the SOCAN website for more information.

 Teachers should be aware that use of music for teaching purposes falls under SOCAN Tariff 19.
-CADA-ON refers you to Dance Ontario, which has an excellent group licensing agreement: members can pay $90 per year on top of their membership fee for SOCAN licensing.
+CADA/East refers you to Dance Ontario, which has an excellent group licensing agreement: members can pay $90 per year on top of their membership fee for SOCAN licensing.